-- 4.1 The Exeuctive Directors will be responsible for appointing, managing, disciplining and dismissing all employees within their Departments subject to complying with: - Corporate Employment Policies and Conditions of Service. - Any appropriate schemes or arrangements laid down by the Council or the Council Cabinet. - Any directions that may be issued from time to time by the Director of Legal and Democratic and Services (Monitoring Officer). - The Officer and Employment Procedure Rules. - 4.2 The following matters must be dealt with in conjunction with the Director of the Organisational Development and Policy: - Departmental Monitoring of Equal Opportunities, attendance, ill health retirement etc. - Implementation of Workforce Development Plans. - Temporary Secondments and similar arrangements in accordance with the Council's policies and procedures. - Appeals against discipline, grievance etc. - Ill health retirements within Policy. - Work experience placements. - Secondary employment. - Reviewing and authorising changes to departmental structures and establishments. - Authorising overtime payments for employees not otherwise entitled. - In consultation with the Director of Finance and ICT and the Director of Legal and Democratic Services, authorising payments for employees in cases of early retirement, voluntary redundancy and compulsory redundancy. - Authorising the creation of additional temporary posts where budgetary provision exists, following formal evaluation of posts. - Paying compensation to employees for pain and suffering incurred by them as a result of assault and or harassment and/attacked by animals whilst undertaking their duties and responsibilities. - Authorising the payment of injury allowances. - Sub-delegation: This Scheme includes the power for officers to further delegate any function which has been delegated to them under this scheme, to another officer or to other officers.
-Every such sub-delegation shall be in writing, setting out the name of the delegate, the terms and conditions upon which that function is to be performed, and accountability for the performance of the sub-delegated function.
-The officer making such sub-delegation shall record the sub-delegation in a register maintained for the purpose by the Director of Legal and Democratic Services (Monitoring Officer).
+- 4.1 The Executive Directors will be responsible for appointing, managing, disciplining and dismissing all employees within their Departments subject to complying with: - Corporate Employment Policies and Conditions of Service. - Any appropriate schemes or arrangements laid down by the Council or the Council Cabinet. - Any directions that may be issued from time to time by the Director of Legal and Democratic and Services (Monitoring Officer). - The Officer and Employment Procedure Rules. - 4.2 The following matters must be dealt with in conjunction with the Director of People and Organisational Change

+Page 143 Departmental Monitoring of Equal Opportunities, attendance, ill health retirement etc.

+- Implementation of Workforce Development Plans. - Temporary Secondments and similar arrangements in accordance with the Council's policies and procedures. - Appeals against discipline, grievance etc. - Ill health retirements within Policy. - Work experience placements. - Secondary employment. - Reviewing and authorising changes to departmental structures and establishments. - Authorising overtime payments for employees not otherwise entitled. - In consultation with the Director of Finance and ICT and the Director of Legal and Democratic Services, authorising payments for employees in cases of early retirement, voluntary redundancy and compulsory redundancy. - Authorising the creation of additional temporary posts where budgetary provision exists, following formal evaluation of posts. - Paying compensation to employees for pain and suffering incurred by them as a result of assault and or harassment and/attacked by animals whilst undertaking their duties and responsibilities. - Authorising the payment of injury allowances.